uwcartlab/webmapping/Chapter02/readme.md

         ];

-I simply forgot to change the name of the variable `cities` to `cityPop` in the loop when I changed the structure of my data.
+We simply forgot to change the name of the variable `cities` to `cityPop` in the loop when changing the data structure.
 Since both the original `cities` variable and the new `cityPop` variable hold arrays of the same length (4, the number of cities in our data), they should work the same way in a loop statement.
 We can now fix the loop statement (Example 4.8):

 ###### Example 4.8: Rectifying the incorrectly referenced variable in _main.js_